-We represent both individuals and commercial clients in all types of real estate transactions.
-Regardless of the size or value of the real estate transaction, we have the skill, knowledge, and dedication to effectively handle
+I represent both individuals and commercial clients in all types of real estate transactions.
+Select a box to learn more.

 Typically, it takes around 30 to 45 days to satisfy all of the conditions and prepare for closing.
-At closing, the seller will deliver a warranty deed and each party will sign the closing statement — showing the allocation of costs and distribution of monies.
+At closing, the seller will deliver a warranty deed and each party will sign the closing statement which shows the allocation of costs and distribution of monies.

 Person Entitled to Lien

 A contractor, subcontractor, mechanic, a laborer, or any other person performing labor or furnishing materials or machinery for the erection, alteration, repair, or removal of a house, building, bridge, structure, sidewalk, drain, well, sewer, or any other earth moving operation may have a lien.

 The statement and notice of intention to hold a lien must specifically set forth (i) the amount claimed, (ii) the name and address of the claimant, (iii) the owner’s name and latest address as shown on the property tax records of the county, and (iv) the legal description and street and number, if any, of the lot or land.